Recognize the highly exploitative and emotionally abusive techniques used to silence you, take your power and make you feel worthless…..

 18. Evading Accountability

 Narcissists don’t want you holding them accountable, so they will reroute discussions to benefit them.
 Changing the subject redirects attention to a different issue altogether, usually turning your expression of frustration on any issue around to their frustration.

 Don’t be derailed – stay focused on your points, stating the facts and ignoring the distractions.

-It’s important to end any interaction that consists of name-calling and communicate that you won’t tolerate it.
+It’s important to end any interaction that consists of name-calling and communicates that you won’t tolerate it.

 20. Pity Plays

 A psychopath always has a sad story rooted in how they were abused by an ex or a parent or suffered from some other misfortune.
 The stories will tug at your heart for empathy, compassion, protection and nurturance.
 He/she will tell you they hate drama and doesn’t tolerate it, but the reality is that soon you’re surrounded with more drama from him/her then you thought was ever possible.